 - foods that are lukewarm or cold, rather than hot

-- foods cooked until tender and soft, adding sauces to moisten them
+- foods cooked until tender and soft, adding moisture with sauces, butter and gravy

 - drinking through a straw to bypass mouth sores

 - high-protein, high-calorie foods to speed healing of the sores such as peanut butter, pasteurized cottage cheese or yogurt

 - a liquid or blenderized diet, or a complete nutrition supplement such as Ensure®, Boost® or Carnation® Instant Breakfast